 With fans unable attend matches in person, the Steeldogs, Lightning, and Wildcats are participating in the NIHL Streaming Series, with each game broadcast online.

 The opening weekend of action proved a hit, with The Yorkshire Post reporting that 2,800 streaming tickets were sold by Swindon and Sheffield.

 There were plenty of positives to take from the NIHL’s return

-Ali Cree, the owner of the Sheffield Steeldogs, admitted that clubs faced a “learning curve” regarding the production of webcasts, but stressed there are plenty of positives to take from the NIHL’s return.
+Ali Cree, the owner of the Sheffield Steeldogs, admitted that clubs faced a “learning curve” regarding the production of webcasts, but stressed there were reasons to be optimistic about the NIHL’s return.

 “On the ice, I thought our guys were phenomenal, particularly with just four practice sessions under their belts, and I was really impressed with Saturday’s game too,” Cree said.

 “All three teams are going to have a debrief on Monday and we’ll share things – good and bad – and listen to all the feedback.
 But there have certainly been plenty of positives.”